 For these 473 households, we conducted an empirical study that is presented in the next subsection.
-The mean, standard deviation, minimum, and maximum of the dependent variable are 3.75 log m3, 0.78 log m3, 0.053 log m3, and 5.70 log m3, respectively.
-All households faced decreasing block rate pricing, and their price schedules differed depending on the cities in which they live.
-The price structures are shown in Figure 5, wherein the relative frequency of the number of blocks, the histogram of the unit price where the gas was actually consumed, and the histogram of the fixed gas service fee are illustrated.
+The first row of Table 3 gives the summary statistics of the amount of gas consumption, which is the dependent variable.
+All these households faced decreasing block rate pricing, and their price schedules differed depending on the cities in which they live.
+The price structures are shown in Figure 6, wherein the relative frequency of the number of blocks, the histogram of the unit price where the gas was actually consumed, and the histogram of the fixed gas service fee are illustrated.